lettercrap/lettercrap/README.md

     <div data-lettercrap-text='LETTERCRAP'></div>
     ```

-Depending on the method you choose, you can initialize the elements in a script tag in one of two ways:
+For initializing elements on the page, you can use one of three methods:

-1. If you're using an image, you initialize a specific element by
-   passing its `Node` to the `initElement` method of `Lettercrap`.
+1. Initialize a single element by passing its `Node` to the `initElement` method of `Lettercrap`:

     ```html
     <script src="lettercrap.js"></script>